FOCUS USA - MOTIONPOEMS

 An ode to self-acceptance soundtracks a glimpse into the African-American experience.
 Bringing the poetry of spoken word artist Glenis Redmond to the screen, LA-based director Irving Hillman turns his lens on the ritualistic use of hot combs, a hair straightening practice in America's black community that extends to many areas of the African diaspora, and which reflects the longstanding pressure on people of color to reject their natural physical characteristics in favor of white beauty ideals.

-Irving Hillmann, filmmaker, single-handedly, (crew of one) wrote, location scouted, cast, shot and edited the film, “The Tao of the Black Plastic Comb,” was featured on NOWNESS.com and accepted in the Atlanta Underground film festival.
+Irving Hillman, filmmaker, single-handedly, (crew of one) wrote, location scouted, cast, shot and edited the film, “The Tao of the Black Plastic Comb,” was featured on NOWNESS.com and accepted in the Atlanta Underground film festival.
 He collaborated with Noam Murro from Biscuit Filmworks, for his film pitch to major studios, as a freelance editor.

 THE AYES HAVE IT